garrandall/popular-music-data/tracks/hound-dog-man-fabian.md

 I'm gonna get me an ol' hound dog
 I'm gonna let 'im lead the way
-Then i'm gonna turn 'im loose
+Then I'm gonna turn 'im loose
 We'll go huntin' every day
 That's the kind of life for me
 There's one thing I wanna be, and that's a